Liu Yong (Song dynasty): To the tune "Crane in the Sky"

-On the golden announcement board, My name failed to head the list.
-Neglected in an enlightened age Where is a good man to turn?
-If you fail to get ahead Why not let yourself go and have some fun?
-No need to weigh loss and gain The songwriter of genius Is an unofficial minister of state.
+On the golden announcement board, my name failed to head the list.
+Neglected at an enlightened age temporarily leaves a worthy man behind, Where is he to turn?
+Since I failed to catch the rising wind and clouds, Why not let myself go and have some fun?
+Why bother weighing loss and gain?
+A songwriter of true genius Is, an unofficial minister in plain robes.